 The clinician conducting the LOC Intake & Placement Assessment must summarize the observations and findings to include an analysis of the person's strengths and needs, both expressed and observed.
 Based on the results of the Initial Intake & Placement Assessment, services must be recommended and offered to the person.
 Referrals to other appropriate providers must also be offered to the person.
-Observations, findings, and recommendations should support a life of recovery related to the following dimensions:
+Observations, findings, and recommendations should support a life of recovery related to the six dimensions.
+The risk rating, comments and summaries recorded in the Treatment Formulation section permits the assessor space to express their prudent clinical judgement on how they arrived at the recommended LOC and how medical necessity was determined.
+Medical necessity (in this context) pertains to necessary care for one's biopsychosocial severity; the extent and severity of problems in all six multidimensional assessment areas of an person's life.